Chattanooga Symphony and Opera: Merged organization

 The Chattanooga Symphony & Opera was the first combined professional resident symphony and opera company in the nation, merging in 1985.
 World-class Soviet director Vakhtang Jordania was recruited to become the conductor and artistic director.
 He was succeeded in 1992 by Robert Bernhardt.
 Bernhardt left the CSO directorship in April 2011.
 His successor is Kayoko Dan, who made her debut with the CSO in September 2011.
 Bernhardt has remained at the CSO as music director emeritus and continues to reside in Chattanooga.

+Chattanooga Youth Symphony (CYS)

+The CSO offers several youth programs under the Chattanooga Youth Symphony (CYS), formerly known as the Chattanooga Symphony and Opera Youth Orchestra (CSOYO).
+The CYS has four groups; Prelude, Etude, Philharmonic, and Symphony.

+The Prelude and Etude groups are strings only, and are targeted towards beginners Elementary and Middle School aged.
+Prelude and Etude are conducted by Cellist, Amy Shannon.

+The upper two Orchestras, Philharmonic and Symphony, are full orchestras, with strings, winds, and percussion.
+Both orchestras are directed towards upper middle school aged students, and high school students.
+The Philharmonic orchestra is conducted by flautist Dr. Sandy Morris.
+The highest orchestra the CYS offers, Symphony, is conducted by the decorated former tubist, Ismael Sandoval.
+Sandoval studied at the University of Florida for his undergraduate degree, and at Boston Conservatory at Berklee.
+After graduating from Boston Conservatory, Sandoval worked as the understudy conductor for the Boston Philharmonic, under Benjamin Zander.